Mentorship

 Lead by example

 Saying one thing and doing another is the opposite of leading by example.
 In the past, the saying "do as I say, not as I do" may have held true, but it is no longer relevant today.
-So never try to do that if you want to lead by example at your workplace.
+Make sure you encourage all leaders at your organization to set a good example and model the type of behavior they’d like to see on their teams.

 Let employees make their own decisions and learn from their mistakes